History of Pomerania (1945–present): East German part of Pomerania

 The part of Pomerania west of the Oder Neisse line was attached to Mecklenburg by a SMAD order of 1946 to form the Land of Mecklenburg-Vorpommern.
 This Land was renamed Mecklenburg in 1947, became a constituent state of the German Democratic Republic (East Germany) in 1949 and was dissolved by the GDR government in 1952, when the East Berlin government abandoned "states" in favour of districts (German: Bezirke).
 The area of Western Pomerania was split into the eastern Kreis districts of the newly established Bezirk administrative GDR subdivisions Bezirk Rostock and Bezirk Neubrandenburg, Gartz (Oder) joined Bezirk Frankfurt (Oder).
 The administrative changes also made the historical border between Mecklenburg and Pomerania vanish from the maps.

 The Pomeranian counties had already undergone changes in 1950: Randow county, recreated in 1945, was dissolved, the southern parts with Gartz (Oder) joined Brandenburg.
 Thus, Western Pomerania lost the last link with the Oder river, the historical eastern border.
 Ueckermünde county was renamed Pasewalk county and 22 Brandenburgian communities were merged in.
 The Pomeranian town Damgarten was fused with the Mecklenburgian town Ribnitz to Ribnitz-Damgarten, thus Western Pomerania's historical western border (Recknitz river, flowing between Ribnitz and Damgarten) vanished from the administrative maps.

 In 1952, another county reform made other parts of the historical Mecklenburgian and Pomeranian frontier vanish from the maps.
 The name "Pomerania" was now only used by the Pomeranian Evangelical Church, which had to change this name in "Evangelical Church Greifswald" in 1968.

 Throughout the 1950s, small farms including those created in the previous land reform were forced to group to Socialist-style LPG units.
 In 1986, 90 LPGs ran close to 90% of the farmland, in addition there were the state estates (VEG, "Volkseigenes Gut").
 An LPG had an average size of 4,700, a VEG 5,000 hectares.
 Agriculture was characterized by huge fields up to a hundred hectares, the use of large machines and an industrial way to work.
 Fertilizer was in many cases applied by planes.

 In Aktion Rose, private property of housing was turned over to the state.
 From this stock, various state organizations ran the GDR's seaside resort, serving 75% of the East German Baltic coast tourists.

-The East German policy of industrialization led to the establishment of a nuclear power plant in Lubmin near Greifswald, the Stralsund Volkswerft shipyard, and the Sassnitz ferry terminal directly linking Western Pomerania to the Soviet Union via Klaipeda.
+The East German policy of industrialization led to the establishment of a nuclear power plant in Lubmin near Greifswald, the Stralsund Volkswerft shipyard, and the Sassnitz ferry terminal directly linking Western Pomerania to the Soviet Union via Klaipėda.
 The Volkswerft was the main industry of Western Pomerania with 8,000 employees.
 One third of the Soviet fish trawlers were built in Stralsund.
 Another shipyard set up during the Communist era was the Peenewerft in Wolgast, where East German navy ships were built.
 In Greifswald, industry constructing electronic supplies for the shipyards was settled, employing 4,000 people.